-It’s also important to make sure that your baby is always in the right position and not getting any painful or dangerous injuries.
-This post shows you how to safely transport your baby to different places.
+It’s also essential to ensure your baby is always in the correct position and not getting any painful or dangerous injuries.
+This post shows you how to transport your baby to different places safely.

 Baby carriers are great for traveling.
 They give you the freedom to go out and explore.
 You don’t have to worry about the baby falling out or being left alone.
 If you’re worried about your baby getting tired, you can just put her in the carrier and go for a walk.